Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.md

 ### Hooks what and why

-Let's now dive a little deeper into what these hooks do and why you would want them.
+Here I go a little deeper into what the hooks do and why you would want to use them.

 `twincat-leading-tabs-remover`

-What: Replaces all leading tabs with four spaces.
+What: replaces all leading tabs with four spaces.

-Why: Consistency.
+Why: consistency.
 Also in some editors, the length of a tab can differ from the length of four spaces.

 `twincat-lineids-remover`

-What: Removes LineIDs from a POU file.
+What: removes LineIDs from a POU file.

-Why: They are only useful locally.
+Why: they are only useful locally.
 When uploaded to source control they only cause visual clutter.
 For more information [see point 4](https://cookncode.com/twincat/2021/06/07/tc-source-control-tips#2-creating-independent-files)

 `twincat-xml-format`

-What: Formats the `.tmc` and `.tcp` files with newlines and indentation.
+What: formats the `.tmc` and `.tcp` files with newlines and indentation.

-Why: Makes these files readable for humans.
+Why: makes these files readable for humans.
 Normally TwinCAT doesn't put any newlines or indentations in these files.
 Useful if you would like to have these files in source control and see clear differences.

 `trailing-whitespace`

-What: Removes spaces and tabs at the end of lines.
+What: removes spaces and tabs at the end of lines.

-Why: Whitespace at the end of a line does not influence code execution; you can add or remove as many as you'd like.
+Why: whitespace at the end of a line does not influence code execution; you can add or remove as many as you'd like.
 But, they show up as (useless) changes if someone adds some or removes them.

 `check-yaml`

-What: Checks that programs can read your yaml file.
+What: checks that programs can read your yaml file.
 For example, the `.pre-commit-config.yaml` one.

-Why: Ensures that your yaml files do not break.
+Why: ensures that your yaml files do not break.

 `check-added-large-files`:

 What: prevents git from adding large files to its history.

-Why: To prevent your git tree from becoming huge.
+Why: to prevent your git tree from becoming huge.
 Saves time for new users when they download the repo for the first time.
 Large, non-text files, such as images or binary files usually contain no useful diffs.
 You want to commit these files using [Git LFS](https://git-lfs.github.com/).

 ## Developing your own hooks

 If you would like to develop your own hooks there are two options: local and remote repo-based hooks.
 Local hooks are quite easy to set up, but they can only be used in the repo where they are saved.
 On the other hand, remote-based hooks can be shared across many projects.
-[The TwinCAT hooks](https://github.com/pcdshub/pre-commit-hooks) we used earlier, is an example of a remote hook.
+[The TwinCAT hooks](https://github.com/pcdshub/pre-commit-hooks) you saw earlier, is an example of a remote hook.

 You can [use many languages](https://pre-commit.com/#supported-languages) to develop your hooks.
 Most languages need a working installation of that specific language on the system where the hooks are executed.
 The exceptions are node, python, and ruby.
 For these languages, no existing installation is needed.
 Hooks developed in these three languages set up their own (node, python, ruby) environment when first executed.
-On subsequent runs, this environment will be reused.
+On subsequent runs, the environment is reused.

 Remote hooks also need to be a valid git repo.
-That is because pre-commit will try to do a `git clone ...` of the repo url you supplied in the `.pre-commit.yaml` file.
+That is because pre-commit tries to do a `git clone ...` of the repo URL you supplied in the `.pre-commit.yaml` file.
 To make a remote hook, see the [TwinCAT hooks repo](https://github.com/pcdshub/pre-commit-hooks) as an example.

 ### Local hook example

 Developing a local hook is quite straightforward.
 I'll explain how to do it by making a hook that checks if all links on this blog start with `https`.
-If they don't, it will replace `http` with `https`.
+If they don't, it replaces `http` with `https`.

 First I added a file called [`.pre-commit-config.yaml`](https://github.com/Roald87/roald87.github.io/blob/main/.pre-commit-config.yaml) with the following content.
 See the comments for their meaning.